-Reference, where appropriate, to the following overall degree Leaning Outcomes: Note that the Intended LOs and academic framework have been made with reference to the following QAA Subject Benchmark Statement: SBS-Accounting-2016; SBS-business-management-15; SBS-Economics-2015.
+Reference, where appropriate, to the following overall degree Leaning Outcomes: Note that the Intended LOs and academic framework have been made with reference to the following QAA Subject Benchmark Statement: SBS-Law-2015; SBS-Business and Management-2015.

 11. Planned Programme